mhernandezit/capstone-anomaly/docs/README.md

 # Documentation

-This directory contains all documentation for the BGP Failure Detection capstone project.
+This directory contains all documentation for the Machine Learning for Network Anomaly and Failure Detection project.

-## 📁 Structure
+## Structure

 ```text
 docs/